-Throughout fiscal 2020 and for the future benefit of the Corporation, we modified our operating platform to continue to meet the strong demand for our services - these changes included improving our virtual systems to offer a no-contact rental processes, installation of plexiglass partitions and limiting the number of customers in our offices to one at a time.
+Since the commencement of the pandemic and for the future benefit of the Corporation, we modified our operating platform to continue to meet the strong demand for our services - these changes included improving our virtual systems to offer no-contact rental processes, installation of plexiglass partitions and limiting the number of customers in our offices to one at a time.
 Our teams are fully employed and clients are able to safely store and access their valuables.
 We continue to be extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.

-As fiscal 2020 year progressed and to date in fiscal 2021, we experienced a significant increase in leads and rentals which has resulted in higher occupancies and rental rates across the portfolio.
+To date in fiscal 2021, we continue to experience a significant increase in leads and rentals which has resulted in higher occupancies and rental rates across our portfolio.
 These positive trends resulted in the Corporation achieving strong same store revenue and NOI growth.
 While clients may be further impacted, including through unemployment, the Corporation has experienced no meaningful increases in accounts receivable.